opencord/cord/docs/quickstart.md

 things are working as expected.
 Once it has finished running, you'll see a **BUILD SUCCESSFUL** message.

-The file `~/install.out` contains the full output of the build process.
+The file `~/cord/install.out` contains the output of the build process, post-bootstrap phase.

 ### Using cord-in-a-box.sh to download development code from Gerrit

-There is an `-b` option to cord-in-a-box.sh that will checkout a specific changset from a gerrit repo during the run.
+There is an `-b` option to cord-in-a-box.sh that will checkout a specific changeset from a gerrit repo during the run.
 The syntax for this is `<project path>:<changeset>/<revision>`.
 It can be used multiple times - for example:

 ```